watson/stream-chopper/README.md

 const chopper = new StreamChopper({
   size: 30,                    // chop stream when it reaches 30 bytes
   time: 10000,                 // chop stream if it's been open for 10s
-  type: StreamChopper.overflow // allow size to exeed size slightly })
+  type: StreamChopper.overflow // allow stream to exeed size slightly })

 chopper.on('stream', function (stream, next) {